Olympics-Table Tennis-China sweep Japan to win women's team gold, extend unbeaten record | Sports-Games

 Olympics-Table Tennis-China sweep Japan to win women's team gold, extend unbeaten record

-China won the Olympic women's team table tennis gold medal on Thursday after a 3-0 victory over Japan in the final continued the country's undefeated streak in the event.
+The 20-year-old paddlers, who have both said they improve every time they play each other, fought a heated battle but the Chinese triumphed 3-1.
+World number four Wang crushed Miu Hirano 3-0 in the third match to secure victory for China, who have won all four women's Olympic table tennis team events since it was introduced in 2008.

-China won the Olympic women's team table tennis gold medal on Thursday after a 3-0 victory over Japan in the final continued the country's undefeated streak in the event.
+China won the Olympic women's team table tennis gold medal on Thursday after a 3-0 victory over Japan in the final, continuing the country's undefeated streak in the event.
 The Chinese trio of Chen Meng, Sun Yingsha and Wang Manyu, who were all competing at their first Olympics, hoisted the national flag together with their coach Li Sun after clinching the title.

-In the second match, Sun played Ito, who she beat with a clean 4-0 sweep in their singles semi-final last week.
-The 20-year-old paddlers, who have both said they improve every time they play each other, fought a heated battle but the Chinese paddler triumphed 3-1.
+In the second match, Sun played Japan's Mima Ito, who she beat in their singles semi-final last week.
+The 20-year-old paddlers, who have both said they improve every time they play each other, fought a heated battle but the Chinese triumphed 3-1.

-"For the past five years, we have been preparing every day for this team event," Li said.
-"This gold is for the entire Chinese team who have supported us throughout," said Chen, who claimed two gold medals at the Tokyo Games.
+But the three choked up with tears as reporters asked about playing at home.
+"I'm grateful to my team mates and everyone who's supported us," Ishikawa said as she wiped her tears with her hands.

+"Winning was my main goal.
+If I'd won, I would've enjoyed it more," Ito told reporters.
+"But I honestly think from the bottom of my heart that I practised more than any other players.
+I'm glad that I worked hard for the Tokyo Games.
+And that's why I can say with confidence that I earned a medal," Ito, who won every colour of medal at the Tokyo Games, said at a post-match news conference.

+"I want to calm myself down first and relax.
+I want to continue doing what I want to do and go my own way."
 Hong Kong's Lee Ho Ching, Doo Hoi Kem and Minnie Soo Wai Yam secured the bronze with a 3-1 win over Germany.
-In the men's team event, China and Germany will vie for the gold medal on Friday, while Japan and South Korea meet to decide who gets the bronze.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)